 S.M.A.R.T.
 (Self-Monitoring, Analysis and Reporting Technology) is a monitor system.
 When read/write of your hard disk errors occur, this feature allows the hard disk to report warning messages during the POST.
 Configuration options: [Enabled] [Disabled]

 Hot Plug [Disabled]

-This item appears only when you set the SATA Mode Selection item to [AHCI] or [RAID], and allow you to enable/disable SATA Hot Plug Support.
+These items appear only when you set the SATA Mode Selection item to [AHCI] and allow you to enable/disable SATA Hot Plug Support.
 Configuration options: [Disabled] [Enabled]

-2.5.4 System Agent Configuration
+2.6.5 System Agent Configuration